confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream-as-select.md

 continuously write the result of the SELECT query into the stream and its corresponding topic.

 If the PARTITION BY clause is present, then the resulting stream will have the specified column as its key.
-The `column_name` must be present in the `from_stream`.
+The PARTITION BY clause is applied to the source _after_ any JOIN or WHERE clauses, and _before_ the SELECT clause, in much the same way as GROUP BY.
 For more information, see [Partition Data to Enable Joins](../joins/partition-data.md).

 For joins, the key of the resulting stream will be the value from the